ihusnainaali/Swift-Stack/README.md

 Swift-Stack
 ===========

-Simple Stack implemantation on Swift Language.
+Simple Generic Stack implemantation on Swift Language.
 Just copy the "Stack.swift" file  in your project file.

 Stack Class is a Generic class.
 There are Two type initializer.
 Default one size is 7.
 Other initializer size up to you.
 <hr>